 Pre-trip policies and procedures

 Bold Earth will ask all families to engage in a risk mitigation period prior to their trip.
 In the 10 days leading to the start of their trip, students will monitor their temperatures and check for possible COVID symptoms daily.
 Students must also adhere to CDC guidelines and practice “common sense behaviors” regarding social distancing, mask-wearing, and personal hygiene to reduce the risk of exposure.

 Non-vaccinated students with a primary exposure* to a COVID-positive person within 10 days of the trip should not travel to the trip site.
 Vaccinated students with a primary exposure may still attend with proof of vaccination AND a negative COVID PCR/molecular test taken within four days of the start of the trip (and at least five days after the known exposure.)

 *Primary exposure means spending more than 15 minutes within six feet of a COVID-positive person, sharing living quarters (home, dorm room, etc.), or spending less than 15 minutes if the exposure is high-risk (hugging, touching, kissing, riding in the same vehicle, etc.).

 Student and trip leader vaccines and pre-trip COVID tests

-Any trip leaders who have not been able to secure a vaccine before summer will arrive to staff training with a negative COVID PCR/molecular test.
+All Bold Earth leaders have been fully vaccinated.
 During orientation, we will include additional training on COVID protocols and recognizing symptoms of COVID-19 and actions to take if recognized.

 All students will be required to provide proof of EITHER: